bartender shaking cocktail in shaker behind large wooden bar

 Congress/President

-The United States Congress passed prohibition in 1919.
-President Franklin Roosevelt repealed it in 1933.
-Congress established the national drinking age as 21 in 1984.
-President Donal Trump 2019 passed the law making tobacco use illegal for anyone under 21.
+The United States Congress passed prohibition in 1919, which President Franklin Roosevelt repealed in 1933.
+Congress established the national drinking age as 21 in 1984, and President Donald Trump passed the law making tobacco use illegal for anyone under 21 in 2019.

 The U.S. Equal Employment Opportunity Commission (EOCC) ensures that all people are given fair access to work.
 The EOCC can help you deal with discrimination, sexual harassment, unreasonable accommodations, and retaliation.
 The EOCC can also help you find out information about the legal definition of the term and how long you have to file a claim.